wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    See the <a target="_blank" href="https://interactive.linuxacademy.com/diagrams/TheEKSManifest.html">EKS Manifest diagram</a> explained by Mark Richman (@mrichman) in his <a target="_blank" href="https://linuxacademy.com/cp/modules/view/id/293">video class</a>, with code at <a target="_blank" href="https://github.com/linuxacademy/eks-deep-dive-2019">https://github.com/linuxacademy/eks-deep-dive-2019</a>.

-* <a target="_blank" href="https://aws.amazon.com/fargate/">AWS Fargate</a> provides for rapid horizontal scaling on its own fleet of EC2 clusters.
-It is informally called the "AWS Container Manager".
+* <a target="_blank" href="https://aws.amazon.com/fargate/">AWS Fargate</a> provides for "rapid" horizontal scaling on Amazon's own fleet of EC2 clusters.
+It's informally called the "AWS Container Manager".

    Fargate supports "awsvpcc" network mode natively so that tasks running on the same instance share that's instance's ENI.

    <a target="_blank" href="https://blog.totalcloud.io/ecs-vs-eks-vs-fargate-good-bad-ugly/">This totalcloud.io article</a> compares ECS, EKS, and Fargate.

-   A concern with Fargate is
+   A concern with Fargate is its time to load.

 * Microsoft's Azure Kubernetes Service (AKS)